Updated on September 21, 2022.

 Spirulina extract was given to effected horses, in vivo, and responses were measured.
 The results showed that horses that received Spirulina lost weight and displayed improvement with regards to insulin sensitivity.

-Possible Side Effects of Spirulina
+Possible Side Effects of Spirulina for Horses

 Spirulina offers no known toxic side effects when taken at recommended doses and has even been tested at doses many times the normal recommended dose with no side effects.
 As with any supplement, however, you’ll want to follow dosage recommendations.
 Pay attention to any possible changes in your horse after starting Spirulina as a dietary supplement.